Gremlinq/ExRam.Gremlinq/.github/ISSUE_TEMPLATE/bug_report.md

 Tell us which version of ExRam.Gremlinq you are using.

 **Minimal working example**
-In descending order of awesomeness, please provide at least one of the following:
+You **MUST** provide one of the following

-* A GitHub repository containing a maximally stripped down (i.e. minimal in regard to lines of code) executable project that successfully compiles but still exposes the unexpected behaviour.
+- a link to GitHub repository containing a minimal executable project structure that exposes the unexpected behaviour.
+By 'minimal' we mean that you should omit any code that is not directly necessary to show the unexpected behaviour. **Make sure you remove any sensible data (e.g. passwords etc).
+Don't post tons of business POCOs or DTOs that are not really relevant for exposing the unexpected behaviour.**

-* A pull request to ExRam.Gremlinq that adds a failing unit test to the ExRam.Gremlinq tests asserting the expected behaviour.
-Again, this should be as small as possible to reduce any noise.
+- a pull request to ExRam.Gremlinq that adds a failing unit test to the ExRam.Gremlinq tests asserting the expected behaviour.
+Again, this should be minimal to reduce noise.

-In any case: Make it really, really as small as can be.
-Don't post tons of business POCOs or DTOs that are not really relevant for exposing the unexpected behaviour.
-Also, don't post any passwords.
+If the issue contains neither of these things, it will be labelled accordingly and become stale.

-If I can't easily grab your repro code and run it quickly, I may just not bother and nobody else might.
+Please understand that I ask for this much effort from you in exchange for my work since it is tedious and time-consuming to isolate the relevant bits from an issue each time just to setup a new project that might not even fail then.

 **Additional context**
 Add any other context about the problem here.